-After her launch on 31st May, 1889 from the Chatham Dockyard, HMS Seagull was finally completed in January 1891 and ready for service.
-She was a Sharpshooter Class gun boat with dimensions of 230.0′ x 27.0′ x 10.5′ and by the time war broke out, was commanded by Lieutenant Raymond H Dunn RN.
-She sailed with a compliment of 90 aboard and her twin vertical triple expansion engines pushed her along at a steady nineteen knots.
-She had 2 @ 4.7” guns, 4 @ 3 pounders and a main armament of 5 @ 14” torpedo tubes.
+After her launch on 31st May, 1889 from the Chatham Dockyard, HMS Seagull was completed in January 1891 and ready for service.
+She was a steel Sharpshooter Class gun boat measuring 230.0′ x 27.0′ x 10.5′ and she displaced 735 tons.
+At the outbreak of World War One she was commanded by Lieutenant Raymond H Dunn RN.
+Seagull operated with a compliment of 90 men and her twin vertical triple expansion engines pushed her along at a steady nineteen knots.
+She had 2 x 4.7” guns, 4 x 3 pounders and a main armament of 5 14” torpedo tubes.
 In 1909 she was converted to a minesweeper so some of her original armament may have been substituted with minesweeping equipment.

 Fifty three lives were lost in the disaster and twenty one survivors reported.
 The exact location of her loss was initially unclear as two different reports indicate that the collision took place off Wemyss Bay and two miles south of the Cloch boom.